codelearncreate/toolkit/src/collections/guides/facilitating-positive-interactions-among-kids.md

 overviewSection: In co-design sessions with children with disabilities, it's crucial to consider factors like days of the week, time of day, transitions, and other activities around the session.
-Understanding each child's behavior, consulting with teachers and parents about their daily routines, enables more thoughtful planning of group activities.
+Understanding each child's behavior, and consulting with teachers and parents about their daily routines, enables more thoughtful planning of group activities.
 This consideration positively impacts the dynamics between the children, minimizing the chances of tensions.
 exampleSection: >-
   ![Working with a student on Weavly](/assets/uploads/20220407_101251.jpg "Working with a student on Weavly")